Brake Pads vs Rotors

 We’ll explain what each one means in the section below.

 Disc brakes, or brake rotors, are usually on the front two wheels of a car.
 The rotor attaches directly to the wheel through a brake caliper.
 When brake pads apply enough pressure to the rotors, they’ll then slow down and stop the automobile.

 While brake rotors are on the front wheels, drum brakes are usually on the rear wheels.
 These have shoes inside the hollow wheel that press outwards.
 When the shoes push into the wheel, the friction will slow you down.

 The design of the rotor allows for heat produced by the braking process to be evenly distributed throughout the system.
 This is so the rotor doesn’t overheat.
 If the rotors get too hot, they can’t effectively do their job.
 This results in the brakes potentially failing, putting the car and its occupants in danger.

 There are several warning signs that mean a brake rotor has to get replaced.
 If you hear a grinding or growling sound, then the brake pads are completely worn and are scratching the rotors.
 If you feel vibrations when applying the brakes, then that could also indicate damage to the rotors.
-Either way, you'll have to get your vehicle looked at as soon as possible.
+Either way, you’ll have to get your vehicle looked at at our service center.

 Defining Brake Pads

 The brake pads are what contact and apply pressure and friction to a car’s rotors.
 Then, once that pressure is applied, the wheels will stop turning, which will then stop the vehicle from moving.

 Because a car’s wheels rotate quickly driving normal driving, and a vehicle typically weighs a lot, brake pads undergo extreme stress every time you slow down or come to a stop.
 This means they can wear down pretty quickly.
 In fact, if brake pads get to below a quarter of an inch, you’ll need to schedule a service appointment as soon as possible.